Find Trade Skills Schools

 What Skills Do You Need to Work as a Loan Interviewer or Clerk?

-When polled, Loan Interviewers and Clerks say the following skills are most frequently used in their jobs:
+These are the skills Loan Interviewers and Clerks say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.